rpy2/rpy2/doc/source/numpy.rst

    in numpy.

-   Python buffers, as defined in :pep:`3118`, is the way to the future, and rpy2 is already offering them although as a (poorly documented) experimental feature.
+   Python buffers, as defined in :pep:`3118`, is the way to the future, and rpy2 is already offering them... although as a (poorly documented) experimental feature.

 From `numpy` to `rpy2`: